 In August 1884 sailors from the Royal Navy vessel HMS Mallard was patrolling the fishing waters off Trinity Bay, Newfoundland, when she sighted the merchant ship Resolven, apparently adrift.
 She gave no answer to the Mallard’s signals, and on boarding her, the Navy sailors found that the ship was completely deserted, though there was no sign of damage or disturbance.
 There was a fire lit in the galley and food on the tables, but not a soul aboard.
 The lifeboat, too, was gone; for some unknown reason, the crew had simply abandoned their ship.
 She was salvaged, but the crew were never seen again.

-The Resolven was a brig out of Newquay in West Wales, normally sailing between her home and other Welsh ports and Canada with cargoes of timber and cod.
+The Resolven was a brig out of Aberystwyth in West Wales, sailing between Welsh ports and Canada with cargoes of timber and cod.
 Her Captain was John James, Master Mariner, of Newquay.